-VA ADAP will cover premium costs for either the approved VDH insurance plan or the Medicare Part D plan if client chooses to enroll.
+VA MAP will cover premium costs for either the approved VDH insurance plan or the Medicare Part D plan if client chooses to enroll.

 6. Incarcerated Clients

-Purpose: To ensure ADAP remains the payer of last resort for incarcerated clients.
+Purpose: To ensure VA MAP remains the payer of last resort for incarcerated clients.

-Objectives: To remove incarcerated clients from Direct ADAP; to expedite ADAP enrollment for incarcerated clients upon release; and to remove incarcerated clients from HIMAP based on disposition of charges.
+Objectives: To remove incarcerated clients from Direct Assistance; to expedite VA MAP enrollment for incarcerated clients upon release; and to remove incarcerated clients from ACA plan assistance based on disposition of charges.

-a) Upon receiving notification that a Direct ADAP client has been incarcerated, the client will no longer be eligible for ADAP services.
+a) Upon receiving notification that a VA MAP client has been incarcerated, the client will no longer be eligible for VA MAP services.

-b) Before or upon release from incarceration, the client will be referred to VDH Care Coordination by calling 1-804-864-7919.
-An ADAP application may be completed prior to release to help expedite enrollment; however, the application will not be approved until after the client is released.
-Upon release from a local/regional jail that is participating with the Expedited Enrollment Program (EEP), client should receive a 7-day supply of medications from the jail.
-Upon release from the Department of Corrections (DOC), client should receive a 30-day supply of medication from the DOC.
+b) Before or upon release from incarceration, a qualifying applicant is referred to VDH Care Coordination (1-804-864-7919).
+Upon release from a local/regional jail that is participating with the Expedited Enrollment Program (EEP), a client should receive a 7-day supply of medications from the jail.
+Upon release from the Department of Corrections (DOC), a client should receive a 30-day supply of medication from the DOC.
 Applications to VA MAP may be completed prior to release to help expedite enrollment.
 A submitted VA MAP application is processed for non-incarcerated applicants within 48 hours.
-Clients will be enrolled to Direct ADAP or MPAP, depending on eligibility.
-During the ACA open enrollment period, all eligible clients will be referred for ACA insurance enrollment.
+During the ACA open enrollment period, all eligible applicants are referred for ACA insurance enrollment.
 The applicant may also be eligible for health insurance through the ACA Marketplace Special Enrollment period if ACA open enrollment has ended.
 Eligible applicants may also qualify for medication assistance through Direct VA MAP, private insurance including employer based or Medicare through VA MAP or through VA Medicaid.